Feature Flow: In-network Feature Flow Estimation for Video Object Detection: Introduction

 \section{Introduction}

-\IEEEPARstart {O}PTICAL flow, which indicates the pixel displacement is very popular in many computer vision tasks \cite{chen2015video,li2019accurate,zhu2017flow,zhu2017towards,zhu2017deep,peng2019automatic,xu2019video,liu2018weakly}.
-People usually apply it to extract motion information.
+Optical flow, which indicates the pixel displacement is very popular in many computer vision tasks \cite{zhu2017flow,zhu2017towards,zhu2017deep}.
+People usually apply it to extracting motion information.
 Recently, video object detection has witnessed rapid progress by using convolutional neural networks (CNN) \cite{zhu2017flow,zhu2017towards,zhu2017deep}.
-These methods aim to leverage temporal information to enhance the feature representation at the current frame.
+These methods \cite{zhu2017flow,zhu2017towards,zhu2017deep} aim to leverage temporal information to enhance the feature representation at the current frame.
 Due to feature displacements existing across frames, they utilize optical flow (which expresses pixel displacement) generated by FlowNet \cite{dosovitskiy2015flownet} to estimate the feature displacement and align these feature maps according to the generated optical flow.
 After that, these aligned features are aggregated by weighted sum to produce an enhanced feature map for detection.
-Although good performances are achieved by these methods, these methods are limited by three drawbacks as discussed below: \begin{itemize} \item Optical flow expresses pixel displacement in images.
-Since the feature displacement is not strictly consistent to pixel displacement, it is inaccurate to align features based on optical flow.
-The quality of aggregated features is degraded by this inaccurate alignment scheme (verified in Sec. \ref{exp_optflow}), limiting the accuracy of detectors. \item As an external network, FlowNet \cite{dosovitskiy2015flownet} is used in these methods to generate optical flow.
-In these methods, they pre-train FlowNet on an additional dataset, Flying Chair \cite{dosovitskiy2015flownet} and then fine-tune it on the task dataset.
-This makes the training procedure complex.
-Additionally, FlowNet, which consists of 23 layers, is computationally expensive and occupies large GPU memory.
-This also limits the number of aggregated frames during training and testing.
-Overall, these optical flow based methods are inefficient in training and inference. \item Domain gap exists between optical flow training datasets and the target task datasets.
-Trained in an external optical flow dataset, FlowNet cannot adapt well to the video object detection task (discussed in Sec. \ref{exp_optflow}).
-This further degenerates the aggregated features and affects the accuracy of detectors. \end{itemize}
+In this paper, for express clearly, these methods \cite{zhu2017flow,zhu2017towards,zhu2017deep} are called optical flow based methods.
+Although good performances are achieved by these optical flow based methods, these methods are limited by several drawbacks as discussed below:

+\begin{itemize} \item \textit{Optical flow is not strictly consistent to feature displacement.} A common scheme among optical flow based methods \cite{zhu2017flow,zhu2017towards,zhu2017deep} is that they use optical flow to align features across frames.
+However, optical flow expresses pixel displacement in raw images.
+Since the feature displacement is not strictly consistent with pixel displacement, it is inaccurate to align features based on optical flow.
+The quality of aggregated features is degraded by this inaccurate alignment scheme (verified in Sec. \ref{exp_optflow}), limiting the accuracy of detectors.